hair

 What actually helps

-- Know it’s temporary.
+• Know it’s temporary.
 The AAD’s guidance for new parents is essentially reassurance plus gentle care — it resolves on its own (AAD).

-- Be gentle — loose styles, soft handling, easy on the heat while you’re shedding more.
+• Be gentle — loose styles, soft handling, easy on the heat while you’re shedding more.

-- Cover the basics as best you can — food, water, rest (we know, with a newborn).
+• Cover the basics as best you can — food, water, rest (we know, with a newborn).
 Your hair is reflecting a big physical event.

-- A little scalp care is a small, doable ritual in a chaotic season.
+• A little scalp care is a small, doable ritual in a chaotic season.

-The Let It Thrive Hair Tonic is a lightweight, leave-in scalp tonic — pumpkin seed extract and rosemary — that supports a healthy-looking scalp and the appearance of fuller, thicker-looking hair, with no prostaglandins and no biotin.
-On the botanicals: rosemary performed comparably to 2% minoxidil for pattern hair loss in a 2015 randomized trial (Panahi et al.) and oral pumpkin seed oil raised hair count versus placebo in 2014 (Cho et al.) — both on pattern hair loss, so treat them as why we chose these botanicals, not a promise about postpartum shedding.
-It’s a gentle, ten-second daily step for your scalp while your hormones (and hair) rebalance after baby — supportive care, not a treatment, and no replacement for time and the basics.
-Spray, massage, done.
-Browse the hair range.
+Why those two botanicals?
+Rosemary performed comparably to 2% minoxidil for pattern hair loss in a 2015 randomized trial (Panahi et al.) and oral pumpkin seed oil raised hair count versus placebo in 2014 (Cho et al.).
+Honest caveat, because we don't do hype: those studies were on pattern hair loss — so they're why we chose these botanicals, not a promise about postpartum shedding.
+It's supportive care, not a treatment, and no replacement for time and the basics.

 When to see a professional